oliviapy960825/oliviapy960825.github.io/pages/about.md

 ---

 ### <a name="currentposition"></a>current position
-{Student at The George Washington University}
+{Master's Student at The George Washington University}

 ### <a name="previousposition"></a>previous positions